MatthiasLHK/CS2101UG/docs/UserGuide.md

  Other helpful example(s):

- `editcontact 2 t/` edits the second contact in the displayed contact list by removing all tags of that contact
+ `editcontact 2 t/` edits the second contact in the displayed contact list by removing all tags of that contact.

- `editcontact 2 n/john te/` edits the second contact in the displayed contact list with the name `john` and removes the telegram detail of that contact
+ `editcontact 2 n/john te/` edits the second contact in the displayed contact list with the name `john` and removes the telegram detail of that contact.

 #### Deleting a contact: `deletecontact` (Jonas Ng)